Attraction 44 / 50

 Piazza del Quirinale

-Aside from the view, however, there are many things to be seen around the square, which boasts buildings on three sides and a clear view of the city down below from the fourth side.
+Aside from the view, however, there are several things to be seen around the square, which boasts buildings on three sides and a clear view of the city down below from the fourth side.

 Obelisk and statues of Castor and Pollux at the Piazza del Quirinale in Rome

-Caster & Pollux
+Castor & Pollux

-The statues were placed here in 1588 by Pope Sixtus V. The obelisk was added in 1786 and the fountain's granite basin was added in 1818.
-The basin was designed by Rafael Stern and used an ancient Roman shell that once stood at the Forum where it was used as a trough.
+The statues were placed here in 1588 by Pope Sixtus V. The obelisk was added in 1786 and the fountain’s granite basin was added in 1818.
+The basin was designed by Rafael Stern who used an ancient Roman shell that once stood at the Roman Forum where it was used as a trough.

-Quirinale Palace
+Quirinal Palace

 Palazzo della Consulta, Piazza del Quirinale, Rome